BLOG

 Why we don’t use a bale unroller

-We prefer to leave our bales intact for grazing instead of using a bale unroller, for pretty much one, well, two reasons: manure and urine.
-Being that we have goats and sheep, in comparison to larger ruminants like cows, we have found that the unrolled bales get pooped and peed on faster than they can finish eating them.
-Eating hay directly off of the ground can increase the risk of gastrointestinal issues from the consuming of parasites and parasite larvae, which we aim to avoid.
+Being that we have goats and sheep, in comparison to larger ruminants like cattle, we have found that the unrolled round bales get pooped and peed on faster than our herd can finish eating them.

 Advantages of bale grazing